WeCanCodeIT/columbus-2017-fall/week1/README.md

 ### Index Card Feedback

- -Anonymous
+ - Anonymous
- -Questions/Comments/Concerns/Shout-Outs for the good of the order???
+ - Questions/Comments/Concerns/Shout-Outs for the good of the order???
- -I will post index card feedback on the cohort Slack so everyone can see what the group's thoughts are (totally anonymous)
+ - I will post index card feedback on the cohort Slack so everyone can see what the group's thoughts are (totally anonymous)

 Weekly Graded Exercise: [Fortune-Teller](../exercises/fortune-teller/)